xLightsSequencer/xLights/README.txt

 ---------------------------------
-   -- enh (keith)  Remove flag that prevents effects grid paste until a copy has been performed -- bug (keith)  Fix non default perspective with floating windows does not load correctly -- bug (keith)  FPP Connect unable to find sequences if not saving FSEQ files in show folder 2018.24 August 5, 2018
+   -- enh (keith)  Remove flag that prevents effects grid paste until a copy has been performed -- bug (keith)  Fix non default perspective with floating windows does not load correctly -- bug (keith/scott)  FPP Connect unable to find/upload sequences if not saving FSEQ files in show folder 2018.24 August 5, 2018
    -- enh (keith)  Allow exclusion of channels in xFade from blending/brightness control -- enh (keith)  Add a sample on warp mode which samples a pixel from the underlying layer and sets the whole model to that colour